rust-lang/rust/book/src/development/README.md

 [Basics docs](basics.md).
 This will explain the basics on how to get the source code and how to compile and test the code.

+## Additional Readings for Beginners

+If a dear reader of this documentation has never taken a class on compilers and interpreters, it might be confusing as to why AST level deals with only the language's syntax.
+And some readers might not even understand what lexing, parsing, and AST mean.

+This documentation serves by no means as a crash course on compilers or language design.
+And for details specifically related to Rust, the [Rustc Development Guide][rustc_dev_guide] is a far better choice to peruse.

+The [Syntax and AST][ast] chapter and the [High-Level IR][hir] chapter are great introduction to the concepts mentioned in this chapter.

+Some readers might also find the [introductory chapter][map_of_territory] of Robert Nystrom's _Crafting Interpreters_ a helpful overview of compiled and interpreted languages before jumping back to the Rustc guide.

 ## Writing code

 If you have done the basic setup, it's time to start hacking.